jxrajala/jxrajala.github.io/index.md

 ## Projects

-**Github Personal Website:** building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.
+[Github Personal Website:](https://jxrajala.github.io/) building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.

+[MA thesis in French Linguistics:](http://urn.fi/URN:NBN:fi:hulib-201611283125) a study of the phonetic norm of Québec French.

 ## Misc.

-My personal interests include architecture, urban development and urban travel.
+My personal interests include architecture and urban travel.